Category Page Too Weak to Rank or Get Indexed

 this API actually transformative.

-This is what makes the page rank for “openai api” beyond just navigation — opinions are content.
+This is what makes the page rank for “openai api” beyond just navigation.
+Opinions are content, and an original opinion is the single hardest thing for a machine-generated page to fake.

 ## Related categories